gloriading/rails-tut-blog/README.md

 # README

-- This is a Rails practice app followed by the instruction on this page https://edgeguides.rubyonrails.org/getting_started.html
+- This is a Rails practice app initially followed by the instruction on this page https://edgeguides.rubyonrails.org/getting_started.html

 - Commands used:

   ```
   rails new blog
   rails g controller Articles index